Sridharhr/DL-Language_Translation/README.md

 # dl-language-translation

 ### About
-Generative Adversarial Network (GAN) to generate celebrity face images and handwritten digits.
+Neural network machine translation using a sequence to sequence model on a dataset of English and French sentences.

 ### Data

-* MNIST
-* CelebA
-There is helper code to download both datasets locally.
+* Small portion of English and French corpus is in the `data/` subdirectory
+* For more vocabulary train on the [WMT10 French-English corpus](http://www.statmt.org/wmt10/training-giga-fren.tar) with a GPU (and once the network is performing well on the limited dataset)

 ### Code
 `code.ipynb` (Jupyter notebook)

-* Implements Generator and Discriminator
+* Implements encoder-decoer RNN using tensorflow `seq2seq`
-* Utilizes tensorflow `variable_scope` to reuse model variables appropriately

 ### Testing